charlesvill/ObsidianVault/ObsidianVault/CS50/Python.md

 		- this says that in the current table the datatype show_id is a primary key in the shows id which is a different table and it connects them
 - what is a nested query?
 	- with two tables like ratings and shows, if you want the show title for the specific rating query, you can nest a query to get custom results
-- what does JOIN do and how do you use it?
-	- allows you to create a temporary table that merges at a specific point and displays all the information.
-	- joins at the point where they are the same like show id and show_id